amybui0910/remax_web_scraper/README.md

 - Numbers of Baths
 See example csv file provided.

+## TODO
+- [ ] Make it possible to put data into an sql database
+- [ ] Create visualization tool with pandas/matplotlib

 ### Credits
 This project was created by Amy Bui.
 The code is based on examples from the BeautifulSoup documentation and the requests documentation, and draws inspiration from